brettinternet/brettinternet.github.io/content/reviews/progressive-eye-care/_index.md

 The predatory practice of Progressive Eye Care begins by obscuring all costs to avoid upfront disclosure about insurance coverage (despite our inquiries).
-They ended up charging cash on the way out the door because their strategy is to prey on patients by adding line items to an unrelated visits – these items were _not_ covered by insurance.
+They ended up charging cash on the way out the door because their strategy is to prey on patients by adding line items to unrelated visits – these items were conveniently _not_ covered by insurance.
 Credit to them for a sense of humor, because in the end these goofballs provided no assistance with our case.